College vs. Sixth Form

 As a student at Capel Manor College you will experience a different learning setting from your time at school.
 You will be immersed in a hands-on, creative and practical outdoor learning environment, with exceptional, industry-experienced tutors who are experts in their fields.

 Our tutors will help you gain renowned qualifications valued by land-based employers across the world.
-As part of your studies, you have the unique opportunity to obtain real-world experience and help take care of the College’s estates, gardens, farms, zoos and commercial businesses.
+As part of your studies, you have the unique opportunity to obtain real-world experience and help take care of the College’s estates, gardens, farm, zoos and commercial businesses.

 Many of our students have come to us looking for a different way of learning to their previous school or sixth form environment, and have flourished while studying with us.
 One of our floristry students’ Shannon is a great example of a student who discovered her passion for learning once she found the right place and course for her: